f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

     % No entries found.
     r4800-2-gsa#

 If the system has active alarms, then the details will be displayed in the **show system alarms** output.
-If the fault is corrected, then the alarm will be removed from the output.
+If the fault is cleared, then the alarm will be removed from the output.

 .. code-block:: bash